 What is the pituitary gland?

-The pituitary gland sits in a pocket of the skull under the middle part of the brain.
-It is quite small – about the size of a pea.
+The pituitary gland sits at the base of the brain, in line with the top of the nose.
+It is quite small — about the size of a pea.

-The pituitary is controlled in two ways: by signals from the part of the brain called the hypothalamus, and by sensing levels of other hormones in the body.
+The pituitary is controlled in 2 ways: by signals from the part of the brain called the hypothalamus, and by sensing levels of other hormones in the body.

 What hormones does the pituitary gland make?